 Evaluation of applications and acceptance decisions are the responsibility of the NACS Admissions Committee.

 The primary consideration must be to accept those applicants with the highest promise of success both in the NACS program and in their scientific careers.
-Applicants should show excellence in coursework and have research experience appropriate to their research interest.
+Given the program's breadth, applicants should demonstrate a desire for interdisciplinary training in both the classroom and the laboratory.
+Applicants should demonstrate excellence in coursework and research experience commensurate with their research interest.

 Applicants who are found acceptable by the NACS Admissions Committee will be contacted for an interview and may be invited to our recruitment event, called NACS-Fest, which is typically held on a Thursday and Friday in the middle of February.

 Notification of admission decisions is typically emailed to the applicants in early March.